Rockvilla Tours - Shetland

 We are in a position to offer exclusive Shetland tours to our guests.

-Jeff aims to do small group tours, and tailor them as far as he can to people’s interests and fitness.
+We do small group tours, and they can be tailored as far as possible to people’s interests and fitness.
 Shetland has some fantastic coastal scenery, some fascinating archaeological sites and unusual geological formations, as well as amazing wildlife.

 Some suggestions for tours are:

 The South Mainland.
 Here we would visit Jarlshof, a site continuously occupied for 4000 years.
 The site was uncovered from the snad by a huge storm over a hundred years ago and starts in the Stone Age, has buildings from the Bronze Age, Iron Ages, the Picts (a Broch and Wheelhouses onto a Viking Farm and finally the Earl’s Hall (Jarlshof) itself.
 We would also go to the lighthouse at Sumburgh to see the cliffs, the ponies and the seabirds.
 The Puffins are summer breeding visitors, but there are plenty of birds to see all year around, and we may also see seals.
 Then there are some fantastic beaches, especially the double beach that links the main island to St Ninians Isle - where the treasure was found.
 Time permitting we can visit the Quendale Mill and or the Crofthouse Museum as well and see how Anona’s great grandparents probably lived.

 2. The North West Mainland/EshaNess Here we would aim for the Esha Ness lighthouse.
 The coastal scenery is just epic (sorry to use a term I have picked up from tv adverts, but one that is justified here), and the cliffs at the lighthouse are the remains of an extinct volcano.
 We would see ponies and lots of bird life.